Table of Contents

 Paid community access: Monthly recurring fee for access to a private channel or group where the creator posts ongoing content.
 This is where the revenue-per-follower math changes completely.

-Q: Which revenue method scales without adding more work?
-A: Paid community access is the only fitness influencer revenue method that scales without proportional time investment.
-One workout plan posted to 50 members is the same effort as posting it to 500 members.
+Paid community access is the only fitness influencer revenue method that scales without proportional time investment.
+One workout plan posted to 50 members is the same effort as posting it to 500.
 Coaching requires more sessions; brand deals require more negotiations; ad revenue requires more views.
+Paid challenges generate high launch revenue but reset each cycle.
 Communities compound.

 Revenue Per 1,000 Followers by Method